Our Pupil Leadership Team (PLT)

 The children are encouraged to be involved with the running of their school and any issues they wish to raise or suggestions they wish to make are considered by the PLT and appropriate action is taken.
 This gives the children a feeling of ownership as they know their views are valued, discussed and acted upon.

 Why we have a Pupil Leadership Team

 Projects inspired by the views of our Pupil Leadership Team

-The children wanted to improve the playground toys that were available and also to encourage everyone to cycle to school.
+Last year, the children wanted to improve the playground toys that were available and also to encourage everyone to cycle to school.
 They held a sponsored wheeled event and raised over £850 which was match-funded by the school and used to buy equipment chosen by the children which included: an outdoor table tennis table, dolls and prams, a giant chess set and connect four, duplo, lego...and much more.

 The children felt that litter on the playground was an issue.
 They spoke to the whole school in an Assembly they had prepared and set up a poster campaign to raise awareness of the issue.
 They raised funds to buy new, attractive bins and were delighted that their actions had an immediate and long-lasting impact on the behaviours of pupils and their school environment.

 The children heard about a local lady who works for an organisation that collects items to ship out to The Gambia.
 They emailed her to ask what was needed and she suggested that toys could be donated.
 The children created posters, wrote to parents and led an assembly on what toys were wanted.
 They collected the toys, checked the condition and arranged for the lady to lead an assembly when she came to take the toys away.
 When she came, she brought ten Year 6 pupils from the school she works in and they demonstrated African drumming and talked about what they had done for children in The Gambia.